doonhammer/sample_vnf/README.md

 The VNF is a simple "bump in the wire" implementation.
 The interfaces are in promiscous mode and simple transmit all packets received with no changes.

-The implementation uses packet mmap to maximize performance but the code ha not been optimized.
+The implementation uses packet mmap to maximize performance but the code has not been optimized.

 It can work in either of two modes: